-While the aim of the German–Polish Convention on Upper Silesia was to ease travel between the two countries, the exact opposite happened.
-The border checks outlined above severely disrupted travel and both the new German and Polish tramway operators systematically liquidated several cross-border tramway crossings that were regarded as being problematic.
+While the German-Polish Convention on Upper Silesia aimed to ease travel between the two countries, the opposite happened.
+The border checks outlined above severely disrupted travel, and the new German and Polish tramway operators systematically liquidated several cross-border tramway crossings regarded as problematic.

 The Last Transit Tram Journeys in Upper Silesia